 I’m getting off topic already though.
-Today I’m talking about this cool hardware!
+Today I’m talking about these cool handles!

-As you can see, the hardware we chose spans the entire cabinet door and drawer front.
-We installed the cabinet hardware vertically and the drawer hardware horizontally to add some contrast.
+As you can see, the Ikea hardware we chose spans the entire cabinet door and drawer front.
+We installed the cabinet handles vertically and the drawer handles horizontally to add some contrast.

-The cabinet hardware is from IKEA and is called Blankett.
+This IKEA hardware for cabinets is called Blankett.
 We had to measure the height of the cabinet doors and the width of the cabinet drawer fronts before we headed to IKEA so we could purchase the appropriate length of each handle.

-Ben and I spent an evening attaching all the hardware.
+Ben and I spent an evening attaching all the cabinet door handles and drawer pulls.
 I clamped it exactly in place and then he screwed each piece into place.
 TEAMWORK!

 Each handle is aluminum and is very lightweight.
 It was easier to open all the packages at once and then assembly-line install them.

-The hardware attaches from the back and wraps around the door.
+The IKEA handles attaches from the back and wraps around the door.
 This added width to the door so we had to adjust the door width a bit.
 (You adjust how the doors hang from inside the hinge with a screwdriver.)

 Here’s a shot of our little dry-bar area.
 We are going to add a countertop to this section and some filler to frame out the mini fridge.